 "Sure, kind to the environment.
-But is it kind to my budget or not?"
+But is it kind to my budget?"

 Well, most regular cars are considered bad for the environment because they rely on petrol or diesel as their main form of energy and power.
 So, most of these “kind-er” vehicles have been designed to be more energy-efficient.